How to Reduce Anxiety: 3 Tips [Plus Exercises!]

 Anchor Yourself Into The Present

 Bringing together the first two tips of embracing non-judgement and settle your mind by guiding your attention to your breath or your heart, the third tip is to really anchor yourself into the present moment.
-The way that we anchor ourselves into the present moment is by engaging our ability to observe and accept what's happening and to remain in the present moment where everything is always happening.
+The way that we anchor ourselves into the present moment is by engaging our ability to observe and reconnect with what is actually happening right now.

 How To Do It